 [Source: Tennessee Code Annotated § 39-14-408]

 Tennessee law specifies that penalties for a Vandalism conviction depend upon the value of the property damaged and increase as the value of the property increases.
-Property damage of less than $500 is a Class A Misdemeanor.
+Property damage of $1,000or less is a Class A Misdemeanor.
 A conviction for Vandalism in Tennessee with property damage in this range will result in some or all of the following penalties:

 - A sentence of up to 11 months and 29 days in jail;